libgeos/geos/web/content/usage/download.md

 | BUILD_SHARED_LIBS    | ON         | Build dynamically linkable libraries. |
 | DISABLE_GEOS_INLINE  | OFF        | Turn off inlining.
 This is bad for performance, only do this if you cannot build to pass tests on your platform with inlining on. |

-### Test Options
+## Testing

-It is possible to run ctest directly.
-This gives access to ctest command line options (see ctest --help for a listing).
+It is possible to run `ctest` directly.
+This gives access to ctest command line options (see `ctest --help` for a listing).

 ```bash
 ctest